codecrafters-io/build-your-own-redis/stage_descriptions/streams-08-fs1.md

 ```

 ### Notes
-- In the response, the items are separated onto new lines for readability.
+- In the response, the items are shown in separate lines for readability.
 The tester expects all of these to be in one line.